which trade union pays death benefit

 Katrin Straub

-The loss of a loved one is emotionally and financially challenging.
-Discover which union pays funeral benefits and how you can receive support as a member or survivor, after the statutory funeral allowance was abolished in 2004.
+The loss of a loved one is emotionally and financially burdensome.
+Find out which trade union pays a death grant and how you can receive support as a member or surviving relative, after the statutory death grant was abolished in 2004.

 The topic in brief and concise terms

-The benefits (e.g. at IG Metall, ver.di, GdS) vary greatly, from a few hundred to several thousand euros, often depending on the statutes.
+The benefits (e.g. with IG Metall, ver.di, GdS) vary widely, from a few hundred to several thousand euros, often depending on the bylaws.

-Union death benefit is often just a subsidy; a private funeral expense or term life insurance is usually necessary as an addition to cover all costs.
+Union death benefit is often only a contribution; a private funeral expenses or term life insurance policy is usually needed as a supplement to cover all costs.

 Services of selected trade unions in detail

-Various unions have different regulations concerning bereavement benefits.
-It is crucial to be aware of your specific union's conditions.
-Here are some examples of how unions support their members:
+Different trade unions have different rules on death benefits.
+It is essential to know the specific conditions of your trade union.
+Here are some examples of how trade unions support their members:

-• IG Metall: IG Metall provides support to its members or their survivors in the event of death.
-The amount depends on the duration of membership and the contribution level.
-For a monthly contribution of 20 euros and over 20 years of membership, the support can, for instance, amount to 630 euros.
+• IG Metall: IG Metall pays its members or their dependants a benefit in the event of death.
+The amount depends on the length of membership and the level of contributions.
+For a monthly contribution of 20 euros and more than 20 years of membership, the benefit can be 630 euros, for example.

-• ver.di (Vereinte Dienstleistungsgewerkschaft): Ver.di offers a group funeral insurance via partners such as DBV.
-This often allows for more favourable terms than individual contracts.
-The insurance sum can range between 500 and 12,500 euros, and joining is possible without a health examination until the age of 80.
-In the case of accidental death, the benefit can double.
+• ver.di (United Services Trade Union): Ver.di offers group funeral benefit insurance through cooperation partners such as DBV.
+This often enables more favourable terms than individual policies.
+The insured sum can be between 500 and 12,500 euros, and membership is possible up to the age of 80 without a health check.
+In the event of accidental death, the benefit can be doubled.

-• GDL (Gewerkschaft Deutscher Lokomotivführer): GDL provides an allowance of up to 370 euros for illness, care, and funeral costs.
-In the case of a recognised service or work accident, this amount increases to up to 680 euros.
-The amount also scales with years of membership.
+• GDL (German Locomotive Drivers' Union): The GDL grants an allowance of up to 370 euros for illness, care and funeral costs.
+In the event of a recognised service or work accident, this amount increases to up to 680 euros.
+Here too, the amount is staggered according to years of membership.

-• GdS (Gewerkschaft der Sozialversicherung): Survivors of GdS members receive a bereavement benefit that can be up to 60 times the average monthly contributions of the past twelve months.
-This is provided without additional contributions for this benefit.
+• GdS (Trade Union of Social Insurance): Dependants of GdS members receive a death benefit that can amount to up to 60 times the average monthly contribution of the previous twelve months.
+This is provided without any additional contributions for this benefit.

-These examples illustrate the range of support, which can vary from a few hundred to several thousand euros.
-Also, inform yourself about the burial insurance options.
+These examples show the range of support available, which can extend from a few hundred to several thousand euros.
+Also find out about the death benefit insurance options.

-To receive a death benefit from a union, certain conditions must be met and an application process completed.
-Typically, the deceased member must have a minimum membership duration, often twelve months.
-The bereaved, usually the spouse or children, must provide evidence of covering the funeral costs.
-For the application, the death certificate and the member's union card generally need to be submitted to the relevant union office.
-Many unions set a deadline for applications, such as twelve months after the date of death.
+To receive funeral benefit from a trade union, certain requirements must be met and an application process completed.
+As a rule, the deceased member must have a minimum membership period, often twelve months, have.
+The dependants, usually the spouse or the children, must provide evidence that they have covered the funeral costs.
+To apply, the death certificate and the deceased's membership card must usually be submitted to the union's relevant office.
+Many trade unions set a deadline for submitting applications, for example twelve months after the date of death.
 At IG BCE, this deadline is six months.
-It is advisable to contact the union early about the exact procedures to avoid missing deadlines.
-Some funeral directors offer assistance with the application process.
-Knowledge of the application for death benefits with the pension insurance is not relevant here, as they do not pay a death benefit.
+It is advisable to enquire early with the union about the exact procedures so that no deadlines are missed.
+Some funeral directors offer help with the application.
+Knowledge of the application for funeral benefit with the pension insurance scheme is not relevant here, as it does not pay funeral benefit.

 Expert Depth: Legal Foundations and Key Aspects

-Union death benefits are a voluntary service outlined in the respective statutes or specific guidelines of the organisations.
-There is no overarching legal obligation for unions to pay death benefits since the statutory benefits were abolished in 2004.
-The precise conditions, such as the amount of the benefit, the calculation bases (e.g., duration of membership, contribution amount), and who is eligible (e.g., spouses, children), can only be found in the internal regulations of the respective union.
-Our expert tip: Regularly check the statutes of your union or contact your local branch to inquire about the current conditions for death benefits.
-Changes in statutes can affect benefits.
-It is also important to establish whether the union death benefit is taxable.
-Generally, such support benefits are taxed as miscellaneous income if they exceed certain allowances.
-A tax advisor or the relevant tax office can provide precise information on this.
-Also consider the preparations for death to relieve your relatives.
+The death benefit provided by trade unions is a voluntary benefit governed by the respective constitutions or specific guidelines of the organisations.
+There is no overarching legal obligation for trade unions to pay a death benefit, since the statutory death benefit was abolished in 2004.
+The exact conditions, such as the amount of the benefit, the basis for calculation (e.g. length of membership, contribution amount) and the eligible beneficiaries (e.g. spouses, children), can therefore be found solely in the internal rules of the respective trade union.
+Our expert tip: Check the constitution of your trade union regularly or ask your local branch directly about the current conditions for the death benefit.
+Changes to the constitutions can affect the benefits.
+It is also important to clarify whether the trade union death benefit is taxable.
+As a rule, such support payments are taxed as other income if they exceed certain allowances.
+A tax adviser or the responsible tax office can provide precise information on this.
+Also think about the arrangements for the event of death to relieve your relatives.

-• Continuous contributions: Uninterrupted contributions are usually a prerequisite for full entitlements.
-Contribution gaps can lead to reductions.
+• Contribution continuity: Continuous payment of contributions is usually a prerequisite for full entitlement to benefits.
+Gaps in contributions can lead to reductions.

-• Eligibility: Clarify who is eligible in the event of death.
-This is often spouses and children, but sometimes other individuals if they bear the costs.
+• Eligible beneficiaries: Clarify who is entitled to claim in the event of death.
+This is often spouses and children, sometimes also other persons if they bear the costs.

-• Deadlines: Application deadlines (often six to twelve months) must be adhered to to avoid losing the entitlement.
+• Deadlines: Application deadlines (often six to twelve months) must be strictly observed in order not to lose entitlement.

-Knowing these details helps to make optimal use of entitled benefits in serious situations.
+Knowing these details helps you make the best possible use of the benefits you're entitled to in an emergency.

-Conclusion: Union bereavement benefit as a component of financial planning
+Conclusion: Union death benefit as a building block of provision

-The question, which union pays death benefits, is relevant for members, as this benefit can provide basic financial support in the event of death.
-Numerous unions such as IG Metall, ver.di, or GdS have respective regulations that differ in amount and conditions.
-It is a welcome aid, but often not sufficient given the average funeral costs of around 7,500 euros.
-Therefore, union members should regard their organisation's death benefit as a component of the overall provision for dependents.
-Supplementing with private insurances such as a death benefit or term life insurance is often advisable to comprehensively protect relatives from high costs.
-Actively inform yourself with your union and consider seeking professional advice for your individual planning needs. nextsure is happy to assist you in finding the right solution for your needs.
+The question of which trade union pays death benefits is relevant for members, as this benefit can provide basic financial support in the event of death.
+Numerous trade unions such as IG Metall, ver.di or GdS have corresponding provisions, which differ in amount and conditions.
+It is a welcome form of assistance, but in view of average funeral costs of around 7,500 euros it is often not enough.
+Trade union members should therefore see their organisation’s death benefit as one building block of overall provision for survivors.
+In many cases, supplementing it with private insurance, such as a funeral expense insurance policy or term life insurance, makes sense in order to protect relatives comprehensively against high costs.
+Find out more actively from your trade union and consider professional advice for your individual provision planning. nextsure will be happy to help you find the right solution for your needs.

 FAQ

-What documents do I need to apply for the death benefit from the union?
+What documents do I need for the funeral benefit application with the union?

-You will typically need the death certificate of the member, the membership card, and proof of the payment for burial expenses.
-Your union will inform you of the specific requirements.
+Usually, you will need the member’s death certificate, the membership card and proof that you have covered the funeral costs.
+Your trade union will tell you the exact requirements.

-Are there deadlines for applying for union death benefits?
+Are there deadlines for applying for union death benefit?

-Yes, most unions have deadlines for submitting applications, often six or twelve months after the member's death.
-Make sure to inform yourself in good time with your union.
+Yes, most unions have deadlines for submitting an application, often six or twelve months after the member's death.
+Please check with your union in good time.

-Is the union's funeral benefit earmarked for the burial?
+Is the union death benefit earmarked for the funeral?

-The funeral benefit is primarily intended to cover burial costs.
-However, the exact usage is usually not closely monitored, as long as the costs can be proven.
+The death benefit is primarily intended to cover funeral costs.
+However, its exact use is usually not checked in detail, as long as the costs can be proven.

-Do unions also pay death benefits in the event of accidental death?
+Do trade unions also pay funeral benefits in the event of accidental death?

-Many trade unions or their group insurance policies provide increased benefits or benefits without a waiting period in the event of accidental death.
-This is regulated in the respective statutes or insurance conditions.
+Many trade unions or their group insurance schemes provide for an increased benefit or a benefit with no waiting period in the event of accidental death.
+This is regulated in the respective statutes or insurance terms and conditions.

-Can relatives of union members also receive funeral benefits?
+Can relatives of trade union members also receive death benefit?

-Yes, the funeral allowance is usually paid to the entitled surviving dependents (e.g. spouse, children) who have borne the burial costs.
+Yes, the funeral benefit is usually paid to the eligible surviving dependants (e.g. spouse, children) who have covered the funeral costs.

-What is the difference compared to the previous statutory death benefit?
+What is the difference compared with the previous statutory death benefit?

-The former statutory funeral allowance was a benefit provided by health insurance funds for all insured persons, but it was abolished in 2004.
-The funeral allowance from trade unions is a voluntary benefit only for their members.
+The former statutory death benefit was a benefit provided by health insurance funds for all insured persons, but it was abolished in 2004.
+The death benefit provided by trade unions is a voluntary benefit for their members only.

 Subscribe to our newsletter